amberframework/docs/guides/controllers/params.md

 ## JSON Parameters

-When writing a Web Service application that accepts JSON data, the application most likely will need to parse the incomming JSON payload.
+When writing a Web Service application that accepts JSON data, the application most likely will need to parse the incoming JSON payload.
 When the "Content-Type" header of your request is set to "application/json", Amber will automatically load your parameters into the params object, which you can access as you would normally.

 ## Routing Parameters